alrein05/lmFitComp/README.md

 # lmFitComp
+Overview
-Implements parallelized single-site linear regression for methylation data and allows comparison of results to lmFit results from the limma package
+The lmFitComp package contains a function called lmFitComp that implements single-site linear regression for DNA methylation data and allows easy comparison of results to lmFit results from the limma package in Bioconductor

+Functions
+1. lmFitComp() = takes a beta matrix and phenotype dataframe and returns the number of hyper-methylated (Up), hypo-methylated, and non-significant CpG sites based on a FDR p-value threshold of 0.05